mrassell/homemade-neural-network/README.md

 Then we update parameters accordingly with some learning rate that we set, alpha (hyperparameter).

-Once we update parameters, we iterate through the entire propagation and adjusting process again.
+Gradient descent: Once we update parameters, we iterate through the entire propagation and adjusting process again.

 Key functions:
 - `init_params()`: Initialize weights and biases